Unboxing LLMs > loading...

 # Simplified pseudocode for LoRA application

-def forward(x, W_original, A, B, alpha):
+def forward(x, W_original, A, B, alpha, rank):

-# Original pathway
+# Original pathway (frozen weights)

 original_output = x @ W_original

-# LoRA pathway
+# LoRA pathway (trainable weights)

-lora_output = (x @ A) @ B * (alpha/rank)
+lora_delta = (x @ A) @ B * (alpha / rank)

 # Combine outputs

-return original_output + lora_output
+return original_output + lora_delta

 2. ZipLoRA: Combining Multiple Adaptations